-The courses you take and the grades you get on them are the most important part of your applications to colleges.
-Choosing high school courses wisely is critical for high school students each year as prepare for college applications.
+The high school courses you take and the grades you get on them are the most important part of your applications to colleges.
+That means that choosing courses wisely is critical for high school students as they prepare for college applications.
 As Jeff Rickey, former Dean of Admissions at St. Lawrence University, put it, “A student’s transcript is very significant … it shows the two most important elements that determine whether a student is academically eligible for the college to which he or she is applying: the level of rigor in the school’s curriculum and the student’s performance within the context of that curriculum.”

-But it can be tough to choose well.
+But it can be tough to choose high school courses effectively.
 Students and parents trying to make the choice face a number of complex questions:

 - How many AP, Honors, or IB courses should a student take?